 There is a condition to forgiveness.
 Matthew 6:14-15: For if ye forgive men their trespasses, your heavenly Father will also forgive you.
 But if ye forgive not men their trespasses, neither will your Father forgive your trespasses.

 That is really a strong statement – God will not forgive us if we do not forgive others who have sinned against us.

 I can hear some of you saying, “but you don’t know how deeply wounded I am.”
 Yes, actually I do, because I’ve been deeply wounded.
 So deeply wounded that even though I knew I must forgive, it took me a very long time to forgive and mean it.
 The Bible says that God knows our heart–he knew that I realized I had to forgive this person, but I wasn’t ready yet.
 He waited until I came to Him, repented of my part in that situation and He forgave me.
 There is, honestly, no better feeling than to be forgiven and restored to God.

 If you have sin in your life today, I encourage you to go to God and ask for forgiveness.
 He is waiting for you.

-Dear Father, I repent today of sins of omission and sins of commission and ask for your forgiveness.
+Dear Father, I repent today of sins I have committed and ask for your forgiveness.
 Thank you God.
 Thank you for the freedom found in forgiveness and the restoration of our relationship.
 In Jesus’ name, AMEN.